jahed/metrics-schema/README.md

 The Metric must be a full canonical name of a class which implements `com.codahale.metrics.Metric`.

-Once you've defined your schema, you can use it to validator your `MetricRegistry`.
+Once you've defined your schema, you can use it to validate your `MetricRegistry`.

 ```java
 MetricRegistry registry = new MetricRegistry();